GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Run time and execution environment {: #world-timings }

-By default, content scripts are injected when the DOM is complete (`"document_idle"`), meaning all its resources have finished loading, and live in a private isolated execution environment that isn't accessible to the page or other extensions.
+By default, content scripts are injected when the document and all resources are finished loading (`"document_idle"`), and live in a private isolated execution environment that isn't accessible to the page or other extensions.

 [`"run_at"`][scripting-runat] - `document_start` | `document_end` | `document_idle`
 : _Optional_.
 Specifies when the script should be injected into the page.
 It corresponds with the loading stated of [Document.readyState][mdn-ready-state].
-Either `"document_start"` (the DOM is still loading), `"document_end"` (other resources are still loading), or `"document_idle"`, which corresponds to complete (the DOM and page resources have finished loading).
+Either `"document_start"` (the DOM is still loading), `"document_end"` (other resources are still loading), or `"document_idle"`, when the DOM and resources have finished loading.

 [`"world"`][scripting-world] - `ISOLATED` | `MAIN`
 : _Optional_.
 The JavaScript world for a script to execute within.
 Defaults to `"ISOLATED"`, which is the execution environment unique to the content script.
 Choosing `"MAIN"` world, means the script will share the execution environment with the host page's JavaScript.
+See [Work in isolated worlds][cs-worlds] to learn more.

 {% Aside 'warning' %}
 There are risks involved when using `"MAIN"` world.
 The host page can access and interfere with the injected script.
 See [Work in isolated worlds][cs-worlds] to learn more.